 What are the Best Speakers for Vinyl and Turntables?

 Vinyl is back, with a vengeance.
 Sales have risen 30% over the last 10 years and are at their highest level since 1988.
-The amount of revenue generated from vinyl album sales in 2015 surpassed that generated from ads on free streaming services such as Spotify and YouTube, says Fortune*.
+The amount of revenue generated from vinyl album sales in the last three years surpassed that generated from ads on free streaming services such as Spotify and YouTube, says Fortune*.

 Audiophiles who have experience with vinyl know how much a record player benefits from a great pair of speakers, maybe more so than with any other format.
 Vinyl records have a “warmth” and organic sound that can’t be replicated by any other music playback medium.
 You also get the physical experience of placing a record on a turntable and the experience of listening to an entire album all the way through, from start to finish, that is lost on so many of the digital formats.